shupx/swarm_sync_sim/README.en.md

 <img src="pictures/sim_clock.png" align="left" alt="clock" style="zoom:50%;" />

-##### 2. ROS nodes side
+##### 2. ROS node side

-If a ROS node needs the clock to waite until it finishes executing a piece of codes (usually a loop), then it should register to the sim_clock first and request the clock update every time it finishes one loop or sleeps on one thread.
+If a ROS node needs the clock to wait until it finishes executing a piece of codes (usually a loop), then it should register to the sim_clock first and request the clock update every time it completes one loop or sleeps at one thread.
 Fortunately, this process is encapsulated by this project.
-What you need to do is just **replacing the ROS time related APIs to those provided by this project.**
+What you need to do is just **replacing the ROS time related APIs with those provided by this project.**

 For cpp ROS nodes: